kellycrone/kellycrone/README.md

 :lungs: former respiratory therapist

-:bike: love bike rides on rail-trails
+:bike: love long bike rides on rail-trails

 :skateboard: learning how to stay on a longboard